 Step 1: Giving Notice

-As per your Occupancy Agreement, you are required to give a minimum of one full month’s written notice of your intention to leave Graduate House.
+As per your Occupancy Agreement, you are required to give a minimum of two full month’s written notice of your intention to leave Graduate House.
 Please note: You can select a move-out date that falls any time during the month.
-For example, if you’re planning on moving out of Graduate House on August 18th, then you should notify the Graduate House Office on or before July 18th.
-To do so, please complete an Official Notice Form, which can be picked up at the Graduate House Office.
+For example, if you’re planning on moving out of Graduate House on May 18th, then you should notify the Graduate House Office on or before March 18th.
+To do so, please complete an Official Notice Form, which can be picked up at the Graduate House front desk.

 Step 2: Booking Optional Pre-Move-Out Inspection